 I’ve found one of the most efficient ways to organize business cards is to file them by business category.
 That way, if someone asks you to recommend a real estate broker, you can quickly put your hands on the cards of all the agents in your network, and can easily give them the names of one or more who might suit their needs.

 But even that system isn’t perfect.
 If you devote an entire page or section to a specific category, you might end up with a lot of pages with only one or two cards, creating a lot of extra bulk.
 But if you group similar categories together, such as gift baskets and gift items, you may have to take the time and trouble to reorganize them when the page gets full.

 Of course, all of these issues can be avoided by using a business card scanner.

-CardScan makes several products which were designed especially for the purpose of scanning business cards.
-I’ve seen CardScan in action a couple of times and it is really amazing!
-You just plug it into a USB port, insert a business card, and it captures the data, enters it in the appropriate fields of the CardScan software, and then displays it on the screen so you can make any necessary edits.
-CardScan scans both the front and the back of the card, and even captures an image of the business card so you still have the visual impact.
+Many products have been designed especially for the purpose of scanning business cards.
+I’ve seen one in action a couple of times and it is really amazing!
+You just plug it into a USB port, insert a business card, and it captures the data, enters it in the appropriate fields of the software, and then displays it on the screen so you can make any necessary edits.
+You can scan both the front and the back of the card, and even capture an image of the business card so you still have the visual impact.

-The CardScan Personal is quite compact and would be ideal for taking to a client’s office to help eliminate a large collection of business cards.
+A portable compact business card scanner is ideal for taking to a client’s office to help eliminate a large collection of business cards.

 This is one tool that every office organizer should have in his or her toolkit.
 Not only will it allow you to offer an additional organizing option to your clients, you can also use it to manage your own business cards!